Table of Contents Hide

-- Limit snacking in between meals.
+Limit snacking in between meals.

-- Don’t use mouthwash immediately after brushing teeth.
+> - Don’t use mouthwash immediately after brushing teeth.
 Don’t eat or drink for 30 minutes after using a fluoride mouthwash.

-- Avoid the use of toothpicks to remove food trapped between teeth.
+> - Avoid the use of toothpicks to remove food trapped between teeth.
 Toothpicks can cause gum bleeding, which can progress into an infection.

-Let’s take a look at proper techniques in brushing and flossing:
+> Let’s take a look at proper techniques in brushing and flossing:

-- When the head of the toothbrush is placed against the teeth, the bristles should be angled at 45 degrees against the gum line.
+> - When the head of the toothbrush is placed against the teeth, the bristles should be angled at 45 degrees against the gum line.

-- Small circular movements should be used to move the bristles over the surface of teeth.
+> - Small circular movements should be used to move the bristles over the surface of teeth.

-- The above action should be repeated throughout the outer and inner surfaces of upper and lower teeth.
+> - The above action should be repeated throughout the outer and inner surfaces of upper and lower teeth.

-- The chewing surface of each tooth should be brushed thoroughly.
+> - The chewing surface of each tooth should be brushed thoroughly.

-- The inside surfaces of the front teeth can be cleaned by tilting the brush vertically and making several circular strokes.
+> - The inside surfaces of the front teeth can be cleaned by tilting the brush vertically and making several circular strokes.
 Pressure should be applied through the front part of the brush.

-- It is important to brush the tongue too as it can harbour bacteria.
-Cleaning of tongue will not only remove bacteria but also freshen breath.
+> - It is important to brush the tongue too as it can harbour bacteria.
+Cleaning of the tongue will not only remove bacteria but also freshen breath.

-Flossing should be part of one’s daily oral hygiene regimen.
+> Flossing should be part of one’s daily oral hygiene regimen.
 It helps to dislodge food remains stuck between teeth and plaque that forms along the gum line to reduce the risk towards gum disease and bad breath.
 Here are the steps for flossing teeth:

-- 12-18 inches of floss thread is required.
+> - 12-18 inches of floss thread is required.
 The ends of the thread should be grasped tightly.

-- The floss slips between teeth and gums and goes as far below as it can go.
+> - The floss slips between teeth and gums and goes as far below as it can go.

-- Eight to ten up and down strokes on each tooth is sufficient to dislodge food particles and plaque.
+> - Eight to ten up and down strokes on each tooth is sufficient to dislodge food particles and plaque.

-- It is important to floss at least once a day.
+> - It is important to floss at least once a day.
 Flossing can be done before or after brushing, though the best time to floss is before going to bed.